rmac598/Readme-Generator/Develop/New_readme/readme.md

-For a user to make a quick readme.md file.
+For the user to make a quick readme.md file.

 ## Table of Contents (Optional)